amprem8/amprem8/README.md

 - 👋 Hi, I’m @amprem8
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning NATIONAL ENGINEERING COLLEGE
+- 🌱 I’m currently learning at NATIONAL ENGINEERING COLLEGE
 - 💞️ I’m looking to collaborate on Google
 - 📫 How to reach me ...